Alerus Financial: History

 In 2000, First National Bank changed its name to Alerus Financial.
 The new name comes from the Latin word alera which means "to take flight".
 In 2001, the city of Grand Forks opened a huge indoor stadium and convention center known as the Alerus Center.
 Alerus purchased the naming rights for this facility.

 In 2003, Alerus expanded into Minneapolis when it acquired Pension Solutions Inc., which was renamed Alerus Retirement Solutions.

+In 2009, Alerus acquired Prosperan Bank, with locations in Oakdale, MN and Maplewood, MN.

 In 2014, Alerus Financial bought Private Bank Minnesota in downtown Minneapolis, the ninth such acquisition since 2003.

 In 2015, Alerus Financial rebranded itself as simply Alerus, though its legal name did not change.

 In 2016, Alerus purchased Beacon Bank in the Twin Cities and Duluth, Minnesota, adding 5 bank branches to its network.

 It also purchased Alliance Benefit Group North Central States, Inc. (ABG), in Albert Lea, Minnesota.
 Through the ABG acquisition, Alerus expanded its offerings to include HSA/FSA/HRA, payroll administration, and COBRA services.
 The company also renamed its retirement division from Alerus Retirement Solutions to Alerus Retirement and Benefits to reflect its expanded capabilities and service offerings.
+Later that year, Alerus closed its Maplewood, MN location.

 In 2018, Alerus opened a full-service banking and wealth management office in Mesa, Arizona.

 In 2019, Alerus completed its initial public offering (IPO) by raising $62.8 million.
 The company began trading on the NASDAQ under the ticker symbol ALRS.
 By October 2020, the company had grown to become the 18th-largest bank in the Twin Cities metro area in Minnesota.

 In December 2020, Alerus acquired Littleton, Colorado-based Retirement Planning Services Inc., a provider of retirement and health benefits administration.
 The transaction represented Alerus' 11th acquisition in the retirement and benefits vertical since 2003 and increased Alerus' assets under administration and management to approximately $31.5 billion.
 The acquisition also expanded Alerus' geographic footprint to the Rocky Mountain region of the U.S.